FollowTheProcess/py/README.md

 [![GitHub](https://img.shields.io/github/v/release/FollowTheProcess/py?logo=github&sort=semver)](https://github.com/FollowTheProcess/py)
 [![CI](https://github.com/FollowTheProcess/py/workflows/CI/badge.svg)](https://github.com/FollowTheProcess/py/actions?query=workflow%3ACI)

- (Approximate) port of Brett Cannon's [python-launcher] for Unix to Go.
+ (Approximate) port of Brett Cannon's [python-launcher] for Unix to Go, with a few tweaks 😉

 * Free software: MIT License

 ## Project Description

-This is primarily a learning exercise for now, you should use the original [python-launcher].
+This is primarily a learning/fun exercise for now, you should use the original [python-launcher].

 **Description of the original [python-launcher]:**

-> Taken directly from the official [README]
+*> Taken directly from the official [README]*

 Launch your Python interpreter the lazy/smart way!